lxs0202/datacleanupproject/README.md

 ### step 3

 There are comments in the run_analysis.R to explain how it works in each step to create the final result

+to be noticed, the output file is a csv format, separated by comma.